FraEgg/commodore-c128dcr-1571-switchless-floppydrive-8x-multi-floppy-speeder/README.md

 ## Features

-1. 8 x 64 KB kernel ROM banks for C128/C64 mode
+1. 8 x 64 KB Kernal ROM banks for C128/C64 mode
 2. 8 x 64 KB DOS ROM banks for the internal 1571 floppy drive
-3. C64/C128 and DOS kernel can be switched (switchless) via DOS commands
+3. C64/C128 and DOS Kernal can be switched (switchless) via DOS commands
 4. 512 KB RAM expansion for the 1571 floppy drive (64 banks, switchable via PIA)
 5. Parallel port for the 1571 floppy drive (PIA 6821/W65C21)
-6. U32 kernel adapter socket for the C128/C64 8x kernel switching (switchless)
+6. U32 Kernal adapter socket for the C128/C64 8x Kernal switching (switchless)
 7. U4 6526-CIA adapter for the parallel port of the internal 1571 floppy drive
 8. New useful functions with DolphinDos 25
 9. Compatibility with RAMBoard for nibbler copy programs